Grey's Anatomy: Critical response

 The first season received positive reviews which steadily built up, with Gary Levin of USA Today calling Grey's Anatomy one of the top shows on television.
-The New York Daily News named Grey's Anatomy a "winner", whereas Newsday expressed a positive opinion by stating "You simply can't stop watching."
-The Washington Post's Tom Shales was critical of season one, finding it reminiscent of ER and commenting that: "The show is much more a matter of commercial calculation than an honest attempt to try something fresh and different."
+The New York Daily News named Grey's Anatomy a "winner", and Newsday expressed a positive opinion by stating "You simply can't stop watching."
+The Washington Post's Tom Shales was critical of season one, finding it reminiscent of ER and commenting that "the show is much more a matter of commercial calculation than an honest attempt to try something fresh and different."
 Shortly after its initial airing, the Chicago Tribune's Maureen Ryan called Grey's Anatomy the new Friends (a concluded National Broadcasting Company (NBC) sitcom following the lives of a group of young adults, that for all of its 10-year run was in the top-5 for viewer ratings).
-The second season received high critical acclaim: top critics like Emily VanDerWerff of The A.V.
-Club called the show a "phenomenon", adding the show was, "one of the best TV shows around", while Samantha Highfill of Entertainment Weekly later during the tenth season called the second "the show's best season to date".
+The second season received high critical acclaim: top critics like Emily St. James of The A.V.
+Club called the show a "phenomenon", adding the show was "one of the best TV shows around", while Samantha Highfill of Entertainment Weekly later during the tenth season called the second "the show's best season to date".
 However, Kevin Carr of 7M Pictures opined that Grey's Anatomy is a mere combination of Scrubs, ER, Sex and the City and The Love Boat.
 It further garnered positive reviews: Christopher Monfette of IGN added "The second season of this medical drama expertly wove its signature elements of complex relationships, whimsical banter and challenging life-lessons; all to a montage-fetish, indie-rock soundtrack."
 Todd Gilchrist, also from IGN, called the season "terrific" adding, "Indeed, one of the best currently on television.
-While it remains to be seen what the creators do with it, now that it's become an outright event program, the season demonstrates that Rhimes and co. know what to do with the opportunities presented them. whether you're male or female, this is the kind of entertainment that small-screen devotees and folks fed up with television need to see."
+While it remains to be seen what the creators do with it, now that it's become an outright event program, the season demonstrates that Rhimes and co. know what to do with the opportunities presented them.
+Whether you're male or female, this is the kind of entertainment that small-screen devotees and folks fed up with television need to see."